SubhadityaMukherjee/AI-knowledge-base/docs/Semantic Markers.md

 - PHYSICAL-OBJECT
 - ANIMATE-OBJECT
 - ABSTRACT-OBJECT
-- Unfortunately, to solve [[lexical disambiguation]] problem complete, it becomes necessary to introduce more and more finely grained semantic markers
+- Unfortunately, to solve [Lexical Disambiguation](Lexical%20Disambiguation.md) problem complete, it becomes necessary to introduce more and more finely grained semantic markers